little-world/rust-course/projecta/03-string-interning.md

 ### Milestone 3: Add Cow-based API

-**Goal**: Combine the `Cow` pattern from Milestone 1 with the interner from Milestone 2 to create an API that communicates allocation status.
+ Combine the `Cow` pattern from Milestone 1 with the interner from Milestone 2 to create an API that communicates allocation status.

-**Why This Milestone Matters**:

 In Milestone 1, we learned that `Cow` communicates **"did we allocate or not?"** to the caller.
 In Milestone 2, we built an interner but lost that information—`intern()` always returns `&str`, hiding whether allocation happened.

-Let's bring these concepts together!

 **The Problem with `intern()`**: